jacob-hougaard/node-red-workshop/readme.md

 Afterwards the service might take a couple of minutes to start up.

-When your node-red instance is ready, click on the link which says "Visit App URL" next to the name.
+When your node-red instance is ready, you will be redirected to your new Node-Red instance, click on the link that says "Visit App URL" next to the name.